Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients

 \subsection{Toda Conformal Field Theories}

 Liouville Conformal Field Theory (CFT hereafter) has drawn considerable attention in the mathematics community over the past few years.
 First introduced in the physics literature ---as a model for 2d quantum gravity and string theory--- by Polyakov in his 1981 pioneering work~\cite{Pol81}, the mathematical understanding of this theory is much more recent, and providing a rigorous meaning to the framework proposed by Polyakov has now proved to be key in the study of two-dimensional random geometry.
 This study led to numerous achievements, for instance thanks to the rich interplays between Liouville CFT and (the scaling limit of) Random Planar Maps~\cite{LeG13, Mie13, MS15a, MS16a, MS16b, HoSu19, DDDF,DFGPS, GM20}.
-Connections between Liouville CFT and Conformal Loop Ensembles have also proved to be particularly thriving~\cite{ShWe10, DMS14}, as exemplified by the recent derivation of the imaginary DOZZ formula in~\cite{AS_DOZZ} which was shown there to describe certain Conformal Loop Ensemble observables.
+Connections between Liouville CFT and Conformal Loop Ensembles have also proved to be particularly thriving~\cite{SW, DMS14}, as exemplified by the recent derivation of the imaginary DOZZ formula in~\cite{AS_DOZZ} which was shown there to describe certain Conformal Loop Ensemble observables.